British-Oceanographic-Data-Centre/COAsT-site/content/en/docs/Examples/Notebooks/Profile/wod_bgc_ragged_example.md

 seasia_bgc.dataset["landmask"] = seasia_bgc.dataset.bottom_level == 0
 seasia_bgc.dataset = seasia_bgc.dataset.rename({"depth_0": "depth"})
 model_profiles = wod_profile_sub.obs_operator(seasia_bgc)
-#model_profiles.dataset # uncomment to print data object summary
+# model_profiles.dataset # uncomment to print data object summary
 ```

-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/xarray/core/utils.py:494: FutureWarning: The return type of `Dataset.dims` will be changed to return a set of dimension names in future, in order to be more consistent with `DataArray.dims`.
-To access a mapping from dimension names to lengths, please use `Dataset.sizes`.
-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/xarray/core/utils.py:494: FutureWarning: The return type of `Dataset.dims` will be changed to return a set of dimension names in future, in order to be more consistent with `DataArray.dims`.
-To access a mapping from dimension names to lengths, please use `Dataset.sizes`.
-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/data/profile.py:456: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
+    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/data/profile.py:457: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
 This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
 This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time.
-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/data/profile.py:456: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
+    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/data/profile.py:457: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
 This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
 This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time.

 Remove any points that are far from model.